tito-arch/BABC-2/content/posts/proton-mail-preview.md

 #### Wait, so you are implying that Gmail isn't safe?

 A small portion of that question is true but if we want to have a better understanding, let us dive even deeper.
-So it's known that email uses secure **TLS** (**_transport layer security_**) to transmit data across the internet.
+So it's known that Gmail uses secure **TLS** (**_transport layer security_**) to transmit data across the internet.

 ![](/uploads/protonmail-vs-gmail-3.webp)